 store.
 What is expensive is using products that don't work.

 That is throwing money away for nothing.
-Some chemicals may

 The makers of top spot products recommend that you apply them

 monthly but I have found that once you attain flea control in